-Looking for recycled Christmas card crafts to keep those holiday reminders out of the trash (or bin) after the season has ended?
-Look no further – and if you’ve got kids, let them in on this as it’s going to be a lot of fun to include them too.
+Looking for some really cool crafts using Christmas cards to keep those holiday reminders out of the trash (or bin) after the season has ended?
+Look no further – so many Christmas cards are way too pretty to just toss out!

-Depending on how many cards you may have collected over the years, there is always something special and creative that you can turn them into…and something that is sure to be treasured for next Christmas, or anytime of year!
-Got cards?
-We have got ideas!
+Depending on how many cards you may have collected over the years, there is always something special and creative that you can turn them into…and something that is sure to be treasured for next Christmas, or anytime of year.
+If you have cards, we have ideas! 🎄

 Turn a few of your cards into a fun puzzle!
 This is a neat way to give a child a way to keep busy and entertained, or just a fun brain teaser idea.
 Elaborate designed cards in which the illustration covers the whole front of the card work best for this one.

-First use a pencil to create the squiggly shapes on the front.
-These will serve as your guide.
+I used a ballpoint pen to create the squiggly shapes on the front as I didn’t want heavy black outlines showing.
 You may also want to apply a coat of Mod Podge to protect it long-term.
-Cut into pieces following the penciled outlines.
+Cut into pieces following the penned-in outlines.

 If you do this with more than one card be sure to have separate Ziplock bags for the obvious reason of keeping different card pieces organized.
 Store them in a shoebox for a later date to retrieve again.